Howard Hubbard: Bishop of Albany

 On February 2, 1977, Hubbard was appointed bishop of Albany by Pope Paul VI.
 He received his episcopal consecration from Cardinal Terence James Cooke at Siena College in Loudonville, New York on March 27, 1977.
 Hubbard was the youngest bishop in the country at the time, and was dubbed "the boy bishop."

 Hubbard served as chairman of the U.S. Conference of Catholic Bishops (USCCB) Committee for International Justice and Peace and on the Subcommittees on the Catholic Campaign for Human Development and the Church in Africa.
 He was also a member of other national bishops’ committees, including the Committees on Human Values, Marriage and the Family, Communication, Laity and North American College.

 Hubbard was appointed by Pope John Paul II to the Vatican's Secretariat for Non-Christians (later known as the Pontifical Council for Interreligious Dialogue).
-He was a supporter of the ecumenical movement, serving as Roman Catholic co-chair of the Oriental Orthodox-Roman Catholic Consultation.
+He was a supporter of the ecumenical movement, serving as Catholic co-chair of the Oriental Orthodox-Roman Catholic Consultation.
 Under his leadership as bishop, the diocese maintained an active Catholic-Jewish dialogue.

 During his tenure as bishop, Hubbard presided over a nearly $20 million renovation project at the Cathedral of the Immaculate Conception in Albany He also led a parish consolidation process—known as "Called to BE Church"—that resulted in the closing of 33 parishes.

 Hubbard had a reputation as a liberal bishop.
 He was known for progressive views on drug addiction and the prison population, and for advocacy of sometimes unpopular social justice issues.
 He was also noted for his anti-poverty efforts.
 Upon becoming bishop, Hubbard sold a large bishop's residence where previous bishops had lived with a domestic staff.
 He also dispensed with having a car and a driver.
 In 1992, he began living "in almost monastic simplicity in a nondescript, squat brick building" across the street from the Cathedral of the Immaculate Conception.
 It was reported in 2013 that Hubbard collected an annual salary of $33,508, the same salary as any diocesan priest with a similar number of years of service.
 Hubbard once sued to prevent clinics providing abortion services to women from opening in Albany and Hudson, New York.
 He headed New Yorkers Against the Death Penalty, a group opposing capital punishment.